Despite what you may have heard, eating breakfast isn't necessary for everyone.

 Whether or not you eat breakfast is a personal choice.

-If you do eat in the morning, make sure to start your day off right by fueling your body with these healthy and nutrient-dense foods.
+If you do eat in the morning, make sure to start your day off right by fueling your body with the healthy and nutrient-dense foods outlined in this article.